Canopy & Stars Logo

 A Frame, Herefordshire

-Tucked into a Herefordshire hillside on a stunning eco glamping site, A Frame is a masterclass in design with huge floor-to-ceiling windows.
-There’s so much to enthuse about, we’re not sure where to start but the elevated deck has to be seen to be believed.
+Tucked into a Herefordshire hillside on a stunning eco glamping site, A Frame cabin is a masterclass in design with huge floor-to-ceiling windows.
+There’s so much to enthuse about, we’re not even sure where to start, but the elevated deck has to be seen to be believed.
 It boasts a wood-fired hot tub, deluge shower, pizza oven and sublime views over 18 acres of rewilded countryside.
-In pleasant contrast to all that breezy, open plan space, the cosy bedroom is up a wooden ladder on a mezzanine deck with velux windows to let in the morning light.

-At the other end of the day, you’ll want to be happily sat on the wooden loungers with a glass of fizz to make the most of the sunset.
-In this idyllic spot on the border you’re within easy reach of the bookshops and markets of Hay-on-Wye and hiking trails in the Black Mountains.
+As the sun sets, you’ll want to be happily sat on the wooden loungers with a glass of fizz to make the most of the sunset.
+In this idyllic spot on the border, you’re within easy reach of the bookshops and markets of Hay-on-Wye and hiking trails in the Black Mountains.

 A Frame